starcard-org/price_bot/README.md

 ```!setcoin```

-with no arguments, resets everything
+with no arguments, resets everything and by default it fetches the RLY price from uniswap.

 ```!set_pricebot_nickname PRO ${priceInUSD} ${priceInRLY}```